Redinit/Networking-Notes/What-is-Networking.md

 * Use shared resources (like printers or cloud storage)

+## 🔸Types of Network
+### LAN (Local Area Network)
+   A network that connects devices within a small geographical area (like home, office, or school).
+Example: Wi-Fi or Ethernet connecting your laptop, phone, and printer.
+### WAN (Wide Area Network)
+   A network that connects multiple LANs across larger distances, often using routers and service providers.
+Example: A company’s branch offices connected across cities.
+### Internet
+   The global network of networks that interconnects LANs and WANs worldwide, enabling resource sharing, communication, and services (like websites, email, cloud).

 ## 🔸Example

 When you connect your phone, laptop, and TV to your home Wi-Fi, they are all part of a LAN (Local Area Network).